 UC Cooperative Extension Advisor, emeritus

-Tree crops, grapes and strawberries, environmental horticulture, and Master Gardeners/urban horticulture.
+Tree crops, grapes, environmental horticulture, and Master Gardeners/urban horticulture.
 Areas of research and extension focus include IPM, evaluation of sustainable products and practices, water conservation and deficit irrigation, home orchards and vineyards, sustainable landscaping, alternative turfgrass species, and tree training, pruning, and grafting.